OpenBCI/Documentation/docs/06Software/02-CompatibleThirdPartySoftware/02-Neuromore.md

 First, connect your OpenBCI board to your computer.
 Make sure to take the following steps:

-**Windows**: Mke sure your board is recognized as a COM port and that its latency is set to 1 ms. To troubleshoot, read our [OpenBCI on Windows tutorial](09Deprecated/08-OpenBCI_on_Windows.md).
+**Windows**: Make sure your board is recognized as a COM port and that its latency is set to 1 ms. To troubleshoot, read our [OpenBCI on Windows tutorial](09Deprecated/08-OpenBCI_on_Windows.md).

 **OS X**: Make sure your board is connected and visible as a device.
 To check you can type `ls /dev/tty.*` on your terminal.
 An example connected OBCI board should like like this: